List of Samurai Sentai Shinkenger characters: Samurai Giants

-Allies
+Recurring characters

 Hikoma Kusakabe

 Hikoma Kusakabe (日下部 彦馬, Kusakabe Hikoma) is Takeru's retainer and guardian.
 He also serves as the Shinkengers' mentor; it is he who gathered the four vassals when the Gedoushu revived.
 The Shinkengers affectionately call him "Jii" (ジイ).
 Every year, he gets one day off, which he uses to visit his wife's grave and visit his daughter and granddaughter.
 His relationship with Takeru and his vassals runs deep; he takes great care to ensure that they are safe and that they are ready to fight, and he supplies them with information and weaponry.
 Though Genta frequently annoys him, Hikoma acknowledges the younger man's skill with Modikara and eventually does accept and connect with him.
 Like Mako, he is adept at reading people and often helps the vassals with their personal problems.
-When he goes to a hospital to be treated for a hip injury, he happens upon the Hikari Studio and gives invaluable advice to Tsukasa Kadoya during the meeting of the worlds of Kamen Rider Decade and Samurai Sentai Shinkenger.
+When he goes to the hospital to be treated for a hip injury, he happens upon the Hikari Studio and gives invaluable advice to Tsukasa Kadoya during the meeting of the worlds of Kamen Rider Decade and Samurai Sentai Shinkenger.
 While Hikoma does not typically take up arms himself, his "battle" is to ensure that Takeru and his vassals remain safe and will always have someplace to which they can return.
 When Kaoru makes her appearance, Hikoma remains loyal to Takeru, but bears no ill will towards Kaoru; he respects her for both her title and for the kind and diligent young woman that she is.
 After the final battle, he stays with Takeru even when he insists that he go visit his family and encourages Takeru to join him to experience other lifestyles other than just the samurai life.

-Hikoma is portrayed by Goro Ibuki (伊吹 吾郎, Ibuki Gorō).
+Hikoma Kusakabe is portrayed by Goro Ibuki (伊吹 吾郎, Ibuki Gorō).

 Kuroko

 The kuroko (黒子) are the Shiba House's servants who, like their namesakes, "set up" the scene during the Shinkengers' transformation.
 As they do not possess Modikara proficiency, they are not able to fight against the Gedoushu physically and as such, they are not directly involved in combat, although they do help evacuate civilians away from danger.
 They are skilled in many comparatively mundane things and are tasked with doing household chores, and help citizens in the nearby town to the best of their ability, when the Shinkengers are not in battle.
-Kaoru has her own group of Kuroko, who wear slightly different robes bearing the Shiba family crest.
+Kaoru has her own group of kuroko, who wear slightly different robes bearing the Shiba family crest.